kduggan/kduggan.github.io/pages/video.md

 	<div class="hidden-lg hidden-md hidden-sm">&nbsp;</div>
     <div class="col-xs-12 col-sm-6 col-md-6">
 	<h4 class="media-heading">Fighting Back</h4>
-        This is a short feature-length documentary from May 2015 on a boxing gym that's trying to fix Ottawa's gang and drug problems by getting youth into the ring.</p>
+        This is a short feature-length documentary from May 2015 for <i>the 25th Hour</i>, a television production class at Carleton University, on a boxing gym that's trying to fix Ottawa's gang and drug problems by getting youth into the ring.
+Production and camera work by Diana Matthews and Emanuela Campanella.</p>
 <br>
 <br>
 <div class="well">